laurashen/data-science-sequencing.github.io/lectures/lecture14.md

 \max_{x_i \in \{+1,-1\}} \mathbf{x}^T \mathbf{Y} \mathbf{x}
 $$

 While this problem appears simple, we argued last lecture that it's actually NP-hard in general.
 Our strategy was to relax the problem somehow to something more tractable.
-Last time, we relaxed the domain of $$x_i$$ to all read numbers while constraining $$\|x\| = n$$.
+Last time, we relaxed the domain of $$x_i$$ to all real numbers while constraining $$\|x\|_2 = n$$.
 If the measurements (reads) are **randomly and uniformly spread** throughout the genome, then one would expect this relaxation to get good results.
 We verified this last time by looking at how $$E[Y]$$ is a rank-1 matrix with the principal eigenvector equal to the true underlying $$\mathbf{x}$$.
-Therefore this spectral method is good in practice if $$Y$$ is close to its mean.
+Therefore the spectral method is good in practice if $$Y$$ is close to its mean.
 Under the appropriate permutation of the rows and columns,

 $$
 E[Y] \propto \mathbf{x}\mathbf{x}^T